1 West Sussex response to the conflict in Ukraine

 We have a core offer of family support in place that helps to build family resilience and independence.
-The intensive support, which is available to each family for the first three months, will have a keyworker allocated from the Early Help Service.
-The keyworker will support the family to access key services such as GPs, schools and applications to Universal Credit.
+The WSCC Resettlement Team supports families to access key services such as GPs, schools and applications to Universal Credit.

-The volunteer groups have supported the scheme in different ways including:
+Volunteer groups have supported the scheme in different ways including:

 - property preparation, such as painting and decorating

-- English language one-to-one sessions.
+- English language learning sessions

-The groups have also helped fund and host several activities to enable the families to resettle and integrate into West Sussex life.
+- help to fund and host several activities to enable the families to resettle and integrate into West Sussex life.

-3 Information for prospective landlords
+7 Information for prospective landlords

 What we need